The following are some Frequently Asked Questions (FAQ) about Great Northern War.

 Is the event catered?

 Yes.
-There is an option for you to book fully catered for the event, which includes meals from dinner Friday night until Monday lunch.
+There is an option for you to book fully catered for the event, which includes meals from dinner Friday night until Monday breakfast.

 Event Prices – Where can I find them?